 New permanent access road construction.

-Temporal wetland impacts.
+Temporal impacts to wetlands.

 Permanent wetland impacts.

-Temporary impacts to vegetation resulting from clearing, grubbing, or excavation.
+Temporal impacts to vegetation resulting from clearing, grubbing, or excavation.

 Permanent impacts to vegetation resulting from clearing, grubbing, or excavation.

-Dischargers subject to compensatory mitigation requirements must develop a compensatory mitigation plan in accordance with Order section X.H.
+Dischargers subject to compensatory mitigation requirements must develop a compensatory mitigation plan in accordance with Order section X.G.
 The compensatory mitigation plan must be submitted with the NOI.
 Compensatory mitigation shall be implemented in accordance with the compensatory mitigation plan and in compliance with the requirements of this section.

 When calculating project impact area for one-time sediment or vegetation removal and management activities within the impact categories identified in Order section IX.B.1, the area of impact shall be calculated by the total impact area.
 For programmatic sediment or vegetation removal and management activities, total impact area for the impact categories identified in Order section IX.B.1 shall be calculated by the cumulative total impacted area over the permit term.
 Repeated sediment or vegetation removal and management during the permit term in a given area shall not be counted more than once in determining required compensatory mitigation.